priyansh2313/Automated-file-sorting-using-python/README.md

 File Sorting: Files are moved to respective subfolders (Audio, Video, Images, Documents).
 Continuous Operation: The observer ensures the Downloads folder remains organized at all times.
 Impact

+DISCLAIMER: U have to first cerate folders for repsective music , images , documents foe the arrangement anywhere on your pc